A Cotswold Village

 Nestling into the Cotswold hillside, as if sheltering from the bleak winter winds that blow in from the east across the exposed fields, is the little village of Elkstone with its cluster of typical Cotswold stone buildings.
 At almost 1000 feet above sea level the parish is the highest in Gloucestershire and was mentioned in the Doomsday records.
 The ancient Norman Parish Church dates from 1160 and is renowned for its unusual dovecote above the chancel and its exquisite Norman arches in the chancel and sanctuary.

 I have a strong connection with the village since my grandfather was rector there and my mother grew up in the rectory, going to the village school.
 Much of her education was gained from the fields and hedgerows of the village.
 Elkstone is set high on the Cotswold hills a few miles off the Cirencester to Cheltenham road.
 My Mother used to say how cold it was in winter in a draughty large rectory.
 I remember her stories about life in the local village school, and the characters of the village.Not surprisingly, growing up in Gloucestershire, her favourite Beatrix Potter story was the ‘Tailor of Gloucester’ which she used to love to read to the grandchildren.
-It was interesting to read recently that Jane Austin once visited the village, staying in the rectory.

 In my mother’s days the country lanes were free of motor traffic and the grass verges were filled with wild flowers.
 She had a wide knowledge of wild flowers and country matters that lasted all her lifetime.
 Life was hard in such a remote place, but there was a quality of village life that we so often miss today in our anonymous towns and cities.
 I’m pleased to see from the village website that there is still a thriving community there.

-A lovely Cotswold lane.
 What treasures await discovery on these roadside banks by observant eyes?
 We hope no cars will spoil a quiet walk along this delightful left-over from past days.
 Sadly, there aren’t many of these quiet lanes left now.
 As we amble, we look for dog violets, an early primrose, unusual ferns, – time for a bit of botanical research when we get home to look up our discoveries in our wildflower reference book.

 The following words could well have been written about Elkstone village: